ArmindoMuapala/duitku-go/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

-Please make sure your code passes all tests and follows the Go coding standards.
+Please make sure your code passes all tests and only use Go's standard library.

 ## 📄 License